If the last 52 week money challenge you tried was too rigid to follow, you’ll love this bingo style money saving chart. It makes saving $1000 easy!

 Want more ideas?

-Have you ever used a money saving chart?
+Have you ever taken a 52 week money challenge?